Can You Sue Uber Or Lyft If Your Driver Crashes?

 • Communication between the driver and the rideshare company.

 Rideshare companies rarely provide these records voluntarily, as they vigorously protect their internal documents.
-Your attorney will likely need to use formal legal discovery processes, including:
+Your personal injury attorney will likely need to use formal legal discovery processes, including:

 • Subpoenas for records and electronically stored information.